• Getting Started

 Install the needed dependencies using the Terminal command:

-sudo apt-get install gedit texinfo build-essential libgmp-dev libmpfr-dev libmpc-dev libisl-dev libncurses5-dev bc git-core bison flex
+sudo apt-get install gedit texinfo build-essential libgmp-dev libmpfr-dev libmpc-dev libisl-dev libssl-dev libncurses5-dev bc git-core bison flex

 Build and install binutils using the commands: